GeorgeAp/JavaMiscellaneous/README.md

 # Java Miscellaneous
 #
-Coding practice from GeeksforGeeks, Hackerrank
+A gym for coding practice